Debra Wood, RN

 Lifestyle changes can help:

 Smoking increases the risk of complications from medical procedures and slows tissue healing.
-It can also cause further irritation to the lungs, which may be very irritated from treatments.
+It can also cause further irritation to the lungs that are exposed to chemotherapy or radiation.

 When you quit smoking, the body immediately begins to repair itself.
 Quitting will help boost your immune system to help fight the cancer and improve recovery from treatment.
 It will also reduce your risk of future cancers.